-I received a free copy to write an honest review on The Silver Petticoat Review.
+Disclosure: I received a free copy of the book from the publisher.
 I was not financially compensated for this post and all opinions are my own.

 The Scribe of Siena Official Synopsis: